 Check the background of this investment professional on FINRA’s BrokerCheck.

-Dan has over twelve years of experience in business valuation and public accounting.
+Dan has over thirteen years of experience in business valuation and public accounting.
 He performs valuation analyses for a variety of purposes including shareholder disputes, purchase price allocation, intangible asset appraisal, goodwill impairment, and tax compliance.
 Dan also has experience calculating economic damages, including lost profits, diminution of value, and unjust enrichment on behalf of plaintiffs and defendants.
 Throughout his career, Dan has worked with companies across a diverse array of industries.

 Professional Experience